uc-cdis/sower-jobs/README.md

 }
 ```

-The secret `sowerjobs-g3auto` should be a JSON blob with:
+The secret `sower-jobs-g3auto` should be setup automatically with Cloud Automation and contains a JSON blob with:

 ```json
 {